 Your plants have been shipped to you in bare root form.
-Please remove the plants from the packaging right away and plant them as soon as possible following the planting instructions below.
-If it is not possible to plant them right away, follow these important steps.

-- 1. Place the plants in a cool, dark place such as a refrigerator, unheated garage or basement. - 2.
-Keep the roots moist by using a spray bottle to mist

-Note: Occasionally, bare root plants may arrive with a small amount of mold on them.
-This is caused by temperature changes encountered in shipping and does not harm the plants.
+We urge you to remove them from the shipping box and plant them as soon as possible.
+Should planting be delayed due to weather or other unforeseen circumstances, keep the bare root plants in a cool, dark location until you are ready to plant them.
+A refrigerator is ideal, but an unheated garage or basement is also acceptable.
+Keep bare roots moist, but not soaking wet by using a spray bottle to mist them.
+Once planted, they begin setting roots and, as the weather warms, begin showing new growth.
+Please plant as soon as possible, provide reasonable care and be patient.
+Occasionally, bare roots may arrive with a small amount of mold on them.
+This is caused by temperature changes encountered in shipping and does not harm the plant.
 As long as the bare root divisions are firm, simply wipe any mold off with a paper towel and plant them.

-SHIPPED AS BARE ROOT DIVISIONS.
+SHIPPED AS SHOWN